priyesh-raj-singh/April-Leetcode-Problems/README.md

 # April-Leetcode-Problems
-A repo that contains awesome leetcode problems across differnt topics.
+A repo that contains awesome leetcode problems from differnt topics.